Implementing Role-Based Access for Traffic APIs

 self._emergency_pause_active = False

-names the failing field so callers can react deterministically without
+the field name lets callers react deterministically without parsing prose."""

 if missing: